NicoPANW/Contrail_Cookbook/docs/index.md

 All traffic goes via MAC FIB lookup only.

-This option is useful once we have non-IP traffic like legacy protocols in VNF.
+_Note: This option is useful once we have non-IP traffic like legacy protocols in VNF (PXEboot, DHCP, etc.)._

 Below we can notice that the IP FIB is empty while the MAC FIB is populated.